Lisa Saunders, Leader of Childcare Providers

 4) Although U.S. workers have the right to

-“receive information and training about hazards” (Occupational Safety and
+“receive information and training about hazards” (

 Health Act of 1970), there are no federal laws governing CMV education

 policies for child care workers.
-The Department
+The

 of Labor states, "Education and training requirements vary by setting,